shangyuj/101B/index.md

 5. **Debate: Exploring Multiple Sides**
    - Each group presents their response ideas to the class, initiating a mini-debate.
 Encourage respectful challenge and support for the ideas presented, exploring the argument from multiple angles.

-#### Homework:
-- Finalize the response portion of your summary-response essay.
-Remember to:
-  - Use one of the response strategies effectively.
-  - Support your viewpoints with clear evidence or reasoning.
-  - Revise your draft based on feedback and insights from today's session.

-#### Remember:
-This essay is not just an assignment; it's an opportunity to engage deeply with ideas, challenge your own perspectives, and articulate your thoughts with clarity and originality.
-Let's make the most of this learning journey together!

 ## 1/30
 ### How to Cite Properly (MLA)